-mittee and determined and approved by the Board of Directors.
+For the members of the Executive Committee, the annual variable pay is directly linked to the achievement of actual financial results and individual qualitative objectives.
+Financial KPI (Key Performance Indicators) are set, inter alia, at Business Unit level for EBIT (Earnings before Interest and Taxes) and Group level for RONOC (Return on Net Operating Capital, twelve months average) and PAT (Profit after Tax).
+The annual variable pay is derived from these KPIs, following a pre-defined formula that is regularly reviewed by the Nomination and Compensation Committee and determined and approved by the Board of Directors.
 The KPI weightings that define the variable compensation for members of the Executive Committee are set for each member of the Executive Committee individually.
-In 2019, the weighted average of KPI's for actual financial results is 90% of AVP of all Executive Committee members, whereas the weighted average of KPI's for individual, clearly measurable qualitative objectives represented 10% of such compensation.
-The pay out for the AVP is capped at a maximum of CHF 5.0 million for the CEO and at a maximum of CHF 1.5 million for all other members of the Executive Committee.
-In the fiscal year 2019, variable pay for individual members of the Executive Committee ranged from 17.3% to 51.4% of their total compensation.
-On average, variable pay in 2019 for all members of the Executive Committee was 27.5% of total compensation.
+In 2020, the weighted average of KPI's for actual financial results is 82.5% of AVP of all Executive Committee members, whereas the weighted average of KPI's for individual, clearly measurable qualitative objectives represented 17.5% of such compensation, of which at least 5% were individually set Sustainability-related targets for all Executive Committee members.
+The payout for the AVP is capped at a maximum of CHF 5.0 million for the CEO and at a maximum of CHF 1.5 million for all other members of the Executive Committee.
+In the fiscal year 2020, annual variable pay for individual members of the Executive Committee ranged from 12.3% to 36.8% of their total compensation.
+On average, annual variable pay in 2020 for all members of the Executive Committee was 22.9% of total compensation.
 This entrepreneurial approach ensures the alignment of the interests of the CEO and Executive Committee members to create sustainable value for the Company, its shareholders and its business partners.

-Long-term incentive
+Long-term incentive Plan